TingTingin/TikTokDiffusion/README.md

 - **Ver.
 0.0.2** - 18 Mar.
 2023
   - ## Added
     - Added Control Net support (*no info on usage yet will make video later*)
-      - To use make sure you have the [**control net extension**](https://github.com/Mikubill/sd-webui-controlnet) installed for your webui
+      - To use make sure you have the [**control net extension**](https://github.com/Mikubill/sd-webui-controlnet) installed for your automatic1111 webui
-      - Enable "Allow other script to control this extension" in you webui control net settings
+      - Enable "Allow other script to control this extension" in your webui control net settings
     - Added "Even" frame generation mode
+    - Added ability to add Negative Prompt
-    - TikokDiffusion will now connect to existing stable diffusion instance if already open at http://127.0.0.1:7860
+    - TikokDiffusion will now connect to existing stable diffusion instance if it is already open at http://127.0.0.1:7860
   - ## Fixes
     - Various bug fixes